Neurocrine Bids $2.5 Billion for Soleno Therapeutics, a 30% Premium to Friday's Close

 NEW YORK, April 6 —

-Neurocrine Biosciences is nearing a deal to buy Soleno Therapeutics for over $2.5bn, reportedly in the low-to-mid $50s per share.
+Neurocrine Biosciences is close to a deal to buy Soleno Therapeutics for more than $2.5bn.
+The per-share price is expected in the low-to-mid $50s.

-- Soleno generated $190mn in revenue in 2025, the first year of its only commercial product.
-Net income flipped to $21mn from a $176mn loss the year before.
+- Soleno posted $190mn in revenue in 2025, the first year of its only commercial product.
+Net income swung to $21mn from a $176mn loss the year before.

 - No official announcement yet.
-Watch for confirmed per-share price and expected closing timeline.
+Watch for the confirmed per-share price and expected closing timeline.

 What Actually Happened